 - Mobilize financial contributions and aid for the fund;

 - Receive assets – donated, sponsored, or otherwise – from domestic and foreign organizations and individuals in accordance with the fund’s objectives and provisions of law;

 - Mobilize and receive foreign non-governmental aid; and

 - Call for and mobilize organizations and individuals to contribute cash or goods to support people affected by acts of God, fire or serious incidents.

-The operation of a social or charitable fund must be in compliance with the following principles: (a) its operations and establishment are conducted for not-for-profit purposes; (b) it is voluntary and self-financing; (c) it is responsible for its undertakings; (d) it operates under a charter that has been recognized by the agency that licenses it; (e) it makes public all revenues and expenditures and is financially transparent; and (f) its assets must not be divided during its operation.
+The operation of a social or charitable fund must be in compliance with the following principles: (a) its operations and establishment are conducted for not-for-profit purposes; (b) it is voluntary and self-financed; (c) it is responsible for its undertakings; (d) it operates under a charter that has been recognized by the agency that licenses it; (e) it makes public its operations, including its revenues and expenditures, and is financially transparent; and (f) its assets must not be divided during its operation.
 Vietnamese law strictly prohibits funds from engaging in any of the following:

 - Money-laundering, supporting terrorist and unlawful activities;

 - Infringing on the social ethics, national habits, customs, traditions, and the character of the Vietnamese people; and

 - Infringing on the legitimate rights and benefits of individuals, organizations and the community, and causing an adverse impact on the interests of the nation, national defense or national unity.